altered-state-machine/genome-mining-contracts/audit/architecture.md

 ![GEN II Brains Minting event](assets/architecture.png)

 In case we want to update logic we can develop and deploy a completely new logic contract.
 We are able to change the address of the contract that has rights to read/write operations by introducing Controller, that can call some admin functions, like `pause()` and can init contracts with other contract addresses with just one call from Manager (Multisig wallet of DAO).

-To simplify further, we hardcode storage addresses in the logic contracts.
-Not a big deal, as logic contracts could be re-deployed.

 Controller also used to set contract addresses that have write access.